Bone broth has been a part of the human diet for almost as long as man has wandered the earth.

 - Not boiling off impurities (especially when using beef bones).
 Boil (blanch) for 20 minutes before roasting.

 - Putting too many additives into your broth.
-The only things we usually add to a bone broth are things that add to the smell good (which enhances taste).
+The only things we usually add to a bone broth are things that add to the smell of good (which enhances the taste).
 If you want to fill the broth with meats and vegetables, do that as a different dish like we did here with our delicious keto lamb shanks recipe.
 We added our broth to the shanks and other ingredients and cooked in a standard pressure cooker.

 - Not refrigerating or freezing.
 When finished cooking your bone broth, remove the bones, strain it and then refrigerate asap.
-Better still freeze it as bone broth can breed bacteria.
+Better still, freeze it, as bone broth can breed bacteria.

-Bone broth really is a keto superfood that you should consume not just when beginning a ketogenic diet but all the time for its health benefits.
+Bone broth is a keto superfood that you should consume not just when beginning a ketogenic diet but all the time for its health benefits.